Tenali: Geography

 Tenali has a tropical wet and dry climate (Köppen Aw).
 The average annual temperatures range from a high of 33.3 C to a low of 24.2 C. May is the hottest and December is the coolest months of the year.
-The city receives maximum rainfall due to the onset of southwest monsoon season from June to October.
+The town receives maximum rainfall due to the onset of southwest monsoon season from June to October.
 The annual precipitation averages 1017 mm with the month of August being the highest with 202 mm and January being the lowest with 1 mm.